MichaelLarocca/blog-michael-jude-larocca/posts/2023/05-23/always-prepared-crafting-a-contingency-plan-for-job-loss-and-recovery.md

 Taylor informs us that recruiters and hiring managers use **keywords** when searching for candidates, so it is essential to include them in your LinkedIn profile.
 Examples of keywords include React, JavaScript, and Developer.

 ***Check out Taylor's videos on LinkedIn profile optimization:***
 * [How Social Media Can Land You Your Dream Job](https://egghead.io/lessons/egghead-how-social-media-can-land-you-your-dream-job)
 * [HOW TO USE LINKEDIN AS A DEVELOPER to get a job in tech!
 How to network!](https://www.youtube.com/watch?v=SG5Sb5WTV_g&t=1s)

 #### *You may find my following article helpful: [LinkedIn Profile Optimization With Austin Henline](https://selftaughttxg.com/2022/10-22/LinkedIn-AustinHenline/)*

 ---

+### Utilize job boards

+(WRITE ARTICLE SECTION)

+TS-12:30

+TS-28:30

+Taylor advises uploading your resume to job site profiles.

+**Job board websites include:**
+* Dice.com
+* Indeed
+* Career Builder
+* Monster

+For web developers, Taylor recommends [dice.com](https://www.dice.com/) for posting resumes.
+Dice is a platform that specializes in tech jobs, as opposed to other generalized job sites.

+---

+### Document your job search
+Documenting your job search not only provides an organized approach but also presents growth opportunities!

+**Taylor suggests the following strategies:**
+* Create a job search email
+* Track your job search
+* Crowdsource answers to your questions
+* Journal interview questions

+#### Create a job search email
+Consider creating a separate email specifically for your job search to help you stay organized.
+Doing so can prevent unintentional non-job-related and personal emails from being sent to the wrong recipients.

+#### Track your job search
+Taylor recommends Trello for tracking your job search.
+With Trello or a similar service, you can create a tracking system such as setting up columns for **Submitted, First Round**, **Second Round, Third Round, and Offer.**

+Using this organizational method makes it easier for you to keep track of multiple job leads and makes it easier to follow up with them.

+#### Crowdsource answers to your questions
+If you got a technical question wrong during an interview, post that specific question on social media, asking if anyone else received and passed it.
+Perhaps others will share their success and solutions.

+#### Keep a journal of interview questions
+Document the interview questions you missed!
+Over time, doing so will help build and improve your interviewing skills.

+---

+### Network your job search

+#### Network with recruiters
+Taylor advises us to keep in contact with a group of our favorite recruiters and reach out to them monthly.
+A tip he provides is to BCC (blind carbon copy) them in a group email to get in touch with them, reminding them who you are, your skill set, and that you are still seeking employment.

+#### Use your network to connect with hiring managers
+When applying for a job at a particular company, first check if your connections know hiring managers within that organization.
+If so, contact them first, inform them of your interest, and see if they can streamline an introduction to the hiring managers.

+#### Network with your interviewers
+Taylor explains that interviews are forced networking.
+After an interview, be sure to send your interviewer a LinkedIn connection request along with a thank you message.
+With this tip provided by Taylor, you can expand your network while actively searching for employment.

+---